The following Maui restaurants are no longer open

 Compadres Restaurant Lahaina Cannery Mall

-Compadres Bar & Grill was open for breakfast, lunch and dinner.
-The breakfast menu had omelettes, fruits, huevos rancheros and more.
-The long lunch and dinner menu included appetizers, soups, salads, tacos, enchiladas, burritos, rellanos, chimichanga, sandwiches.
+Compadres Bar & Grill was open for breakfast, lunch, and dinner.
+The breakfast menu had omelets, fruits, huevos rancheros, and more.
+The long lunch and dinner menu included appetizers, soups, salads, tacos, enchiladas, burritos, Rellenos, chimichanga, and sandwiches.
 The food was all tasty, but ask about which items are hot and spicy if that is a concern.
 Compadres described their food as “Western cooking with a Mexican accent.”